-With this award we are partnering with researchers from the Regenstrief Center for Healthcare Engineering (RCHE) at Purdue University Purdue University to study disparities in breast cancer mortality between non-Hispanic Black women and White women in Indianapolis urban area.
+With this award we are partnering with researchers from the Regenstrief Center for Healthcare Engineering (RCHE) at Purdue University to study disparities in breast cancer mortality between non-Hispanic Black women and White women in Indianapolis urban area.
 This study focuses on identifying variabilities in processes for Black breast cancer patients seeking diagnosis and treatment services and to understand what leads to them.
 The ultimate goal of this research project is to set target performance and achieve systemic improvement in the process of seeking and receiving care.
 This project is funded, in part, by the Indiana Clinical and Translational Sciences Institute and the Indiana State Department of Health.

 Have you recently

 We would like to hear about your experiences, thoughts, feelings and any barriers you encountered while going through breast cancer screenings, diagnostic tests and treatments.

 Pink-4-Ever, along with Purdue University Regenstrief Center for Healthcare Engineering are conducting a study about the process of care for women in Indianapolis diagnosed and treated for breast cancer.